I’m told that I need to run my radiators at a lower temperature if I have a heat pump fitted, but how will I still be warm?

 At the coldest times of the year, the efficiency of the device is at its minimum.
 This is just the time when maximum output is required.
 So during a severe winter, some alternative supplementary heating may be needed.
-That said, the best and newest models can operate well in very cold conditions.
+This could potentially put extra load on the mains supply grid, so is a potential problem.
+That said, the best and newest models can operate fairly well in very cold conditions.

 ASHPs have a defrost mechanism that clears frost build-up on the heat-exchanger when the air is below around 6°C (43°F).
 However, units have advanced considerably over the last decade or so, so this issue is minimised.
 The defrost mechanism typically reduced the output by only about 10% (at worst times).

 The unit will need outside space which is not always available.
 The operating noise can be relatively low, but this could be unwelcome for some.
 Being outside, the unit will be affected by the weather.
 It is therefore not likely to last as long as it’s kept-in-the-warm GSHP counterpart.